The Cheapest Car Insurance in Arkansas for 2022

 Cheapest Car Insurance for Drivers With Tickets in Arkansas

 Arkansas drivers with a history of minor violations like speeding tickets pay higher rates than drivers with a clean record.
-The average cost of car insurance for such drivers is $1,598 per year, while residents with a clean driving history pay $1,189.
+The average cost of car insurance for such drivers is $1,587 per year, while those with a clean driving history pay $1,181.

 The cheapest providers of full coverage insurance for drivers with speeding tickets in Arkansas are:

-On average, USAA provides the lowest rates for drivers with a clean record and those with speeding tickets at $780 annually.
+On average, USAA provides the lowest rates for Arkansas drivers with speeding tickets at $775 annually.
 However, USAA offers car insurance exclusively to military members and their families.
-The most costly car insurance rate for drivers with tickets is MetLife, at an average cost of $3,227.

 Because distracting driving can be dangerous, a speeding or distracted driving ticket can have an impact on your car insurance rates.
 According to information from the National Highway Traffic Safety Administration (NHTSA), 472 crashes in Arkansas were caused by distracted driving in 2018.
 Arkansas state law prohibits texting while driving, so getting a ticket may increase your auto insurance rates.
 If you've recently received a ticket, compare car insurance companies to find the best rates.